Dog Attack and Bite Injury Claims

 The first step towards making a successful dog bite compensation claim is to contact the personal injury team at Liddy’s Solicitors.

-Our experts have huge experience of dealing with compensation claims and will guide you through every stage of the process, from the initial consultation and evidence gathering all the way through to issuing Court proceedings or negotiating a settlement.
+Our experts have huge experience of dealing with dog attack claims and will guide you through every stage of the process, from the initial consultation and evidence gathering all the way through to issuing Court proceedings or negotiating a settlement.

-We understand that the law can seem complex and that pursuing a claim can be stressful, so our solicitors will do everything they can to make the process as straightforward as possible.
+We understand that the law can seem complex and that pursuing a dog bite claim can be stressful, so our solicitors will do everything they can to make the process as straightforward as possible.

 To begin your dog bite compensation claim, complete the form on the left of the page, call us at our Wakefield office on 01924 780753 or contact our Barnsley office on 01226 731314.